Begin the lesson by displaying the Who Won This Election?

 Tell students that their goal is to investigate situations in

-which the electoral college creates unusual election results.
+which the Electoral College system creates unusual election results.
 This is a

 good activity for students to work on in groups because discussions

 arise naturally from the investigation.
-However, you should collect
+However, you may wish to collect

-activity sheets from each student to gauge individual understanding.
+activity sheets from each student to assess individual understanding.

 One approach is to organize students into groups of three with the

-- Researcher: looks up the electoral votes for the state and inputs data into the Electoral College Calculator
+- Researcher: looks up the electoral votes for each state

 - Recorder: records the data on the activity sheet and leads the group in arranging and displaying results